Psychotherapy

 - Psychological Interventions in Developmental Age.

-The program is accredited by the National Accreditation and Quality Assurance Body in Higher Education – certificate of accreditation for undergraduate academic studies Psychology.
+The program is accredited by the National Body for Accreditation and Quality Assurance in Higher Education – accreditation certificate for undergraduate Psychology studies.

 What after graduation?

-To practice as a psychotherapist, the following is required:
+To work as a psychotherapist in practice, the following is required:

-- personal experience of self-work lasting at least 250 hours;
+- the candidate must have undergone personal experience work of at least 250 hours;

 - at least 150 hours of supervision by a recognized supervisor;

-- during supervision, 300-600 hours of direct client work must be completed.
+- 300-600 hours of direct client work during the supervision period.

-Teaching is exclusively interactive and conducted by distinguished experts with recognized scientific and practical results.
-Upon completing the study program, you will earn the title Graduate Psychologist.
+Teaching is exclusively interactive and conducted by prominent experts with recognized scientific and practical achievements.
+Upon completion of the study program, you earn the title of Graduate Psychologist.

-Through theory and the analysis of research and business cases, students acquire applicable knowledge.
-The knowledge gained at the Faculty of Organizational Studies EDUKA is transdisciplinary, enabling students to respond to changes quickly, effectively, and on time, even to initiate them.
+Through theory and analysis of research and business cases, students gain applicable knowledge.
+The knowledge acquired at EDUKA Faculty of Organizational Studies is transdisciplinary, enabling students to respond quickly, effectively, and proactively to changes, even to initiate them.

 Program